maggit/futureproject.github.com/stack/index.md

 - We'll know our communication history with everyone in our network.
 This means that Jill, for example, could pull up a donor file and know his/her history of communication with Andrew.
 - We'll be able to make connections on behalf of our students.
 - We'll be able to convert volunteers into employees or donors.
+- We'll have an organized set of paths people can follow to get involved with TFP, and help build our movement.

 #### Costs
 e.g. Airtable: $10k/yr